-We consider the problem of computing, given a set S of n points in the plane, which points of S lie on the boundary of the convex hull of S. This paper provides a simple proof that the time complexity of this problem in the algebraic decision tree model is $\Omega(n \log n)$.
+We consider the problem of computing, given a set S of n points in the plane, which points of S are vertices of the convex hull of S. For certain variations of this problem, different proofs exist that the complexity of this problem in the algebraic decision tree model is $\Omega(n \log n)$.
+This paper provides a relatively simple proof by reduction from ε -closeness.